-It’s World Elephant Day on August 12!
+If it were up to us, every day would be World Elephant Day!
 To celebrate the world’s most amazing animals, we’re sharing the best ways to help elephants when you travel.

 As you know, I love all the animals!
 But when asked to pick a favourite, it’s elephants every time.
 And I’m not alone.
 Do you now anyone who’s not deeply affected by the majesty of elephants?

 Human fascination with elephants is the very thing that makes them so vulnerable.